 Instructions

-1. Preheat the oven to 400 F and line a baking sheet with parchment paper that’s very lightly greased with coconut oil
+1. Preheat the oven to 400 F and line a baking sheet with lightly greased parchment paper.

-3. Pour the cauliflower rice in a bowl along with the coconut flour, baking soda, seasonings, and coconut oil.
+3. Pour the cauliflower rice into a bowl along with the coconut flour, tapioca, baking soda, seasonings, and avocado oil.
 Stir to combine.
+Fold in the eggs (see below for gelatin egg instructions) and mix well.

-5. Immediately begin forming the mixture into lightly flattened nuggets (you’ll have 7-8 nuggets) and place them on the baking sheet
+4. Immediately begin forming the mixture into lightly flattened nuggets (you’ll have 7-8 nuggets) and place them on the baking sheet.

-6. Bake the nuggets for 15 minutes, and very carefully flip them.
-After flipped, bake for another 5-8 minutes or until golden brown (AIP version may need more time)
+5. Bake the nuggets for 15 minutes, and very carefully flip them.
+After flipped, bake for another 5-8 minutes or until golden brown (the AIP version may need more time).

-7. Remove from the oven and allow to cool
+6. Remove from the oven and allow to cool.
+Serve with guacamole or another dip of your choice!

 Notes